Kate Ellen

 Q Describe your ideal job/client/collaboration.

-I’d love to work with more independent musicians.
+I’d love to work with more independent musicians, especially women artists!
+I love working with anyone who is heart-centered.

 Q: What is your rate?